A Brief History of Jersey Sponsorship

 Shortly after the MLS broke the jersey sponsorship ice in the United States, the WNBA authorized its teams to feature sponsors’ logos on their uniforms.
 The Phoenix Mercury was the first team to take the bait, replacing its logo with that of LifeLock, which specializes in identity-theft protection.
 “We thought it was time we stepped outside the boundaries and bring additional value to our marketing partners,” Mercury president Jay Parry said.

 The NBA Development League wasn’t far behind.
-Last summer, the league champion Rio Grande Valley Vipers forged a partnership with Lone Star National Bank, agreeing to feature the bank’s logo on the front of its jerseys.
+In 2010, the league champion Rio Grande Valley Vipers forged a partnership with Lone Star National Bank, agreeing to feature the bank’s logo on the front of its jerseys.
 Around the same time, the NBDL’s Erie BayHawks announced a sponsorship agreement with the Lake Erie College of Osteopathic Medicine (LECOM).

 We’re Talking About Practice Jerseys

 In 2009, the NFL allowed teams to sell sponsorship patches for their practice jerseys and several teams took advantage during training camp.
 Teams were prohibited from partnering with alcohol brands.
 The New Jersey Nets became the first NBA team to feature sponsorship on its practice jerseys as part of a deal with PNY Technologies later that year.
-This season, several NHL teams, including the Calgary Flames, Chicago Blackhawks, and Vancouver Canucks, sold practice jersey sponsorship.
+Several NHL teams, including the Calgary Flames, Chicago Blackhawks, and Vancouver Canucks, started selling practice jersey sponsorship.